Uniswap/foundry-template/CONTRIBUTING.md

 Differential testing should be used to compare assembly implementations with implementations in Solidity or testing alternative implementations against existing Solidity or non-Solidity code using ffi.

 New features must be merged with associated tests.
 Bug fixes should have a corresponding test that fails without the bug fix.

+### IR Compilation

+When the contracts are compiled via IR, tests should be compiled without IR and the contracts deployed from their bytecode to ensure quick compilation times and bytecode consistency.
+Check [here](https://github.com/Uniswap/foundry-template/blob/613f81c107cd2885a869dbe4afc1da4f96ed9218/foundry.toml#L22-L28) and [here](https://github.com/Uniswap/foundry-template/blob/main/test/deployers/CounterDeployer.sol) for an example.

 ### Gas Metering